sofa-framework/doc/components/linearsolver/preconditioner/precomputedwarppreconditioner.md

 <!-- generate_doc -->
 # PrecomputedWarpPreconditioner

-Linear system solver based on a precomputed inverse matrix, wrapped by a per-node rotation matrix
+Linear system solver based on a precomputed inverse matrix, wrapped by a per-node rotation matrix.

 ## CompressedRowSparseMatrixd